Wabinab/xenoblade-chronicles-2/src/19_histories.md

 "Of Mythra?"
 He looked to her.
 She didn't deny.

-Nia: "So if that thingy is Mythra's, _then what did it attack us for?!_ Doesn't make sense!"
+Nia wondered, "So if that thingy is Mythra's, _then what did it attack us for?!_ Doesn't make sense!"

 Mythra explained, "Ophion was felled in the ancient battle with Malos, sinking below the clouds..."